iBreakProd/Arctic-Support-Agent/README.md

 ## About the Builder

-**Harshit** is a software engineer who is deeply passionate about learning, building helpful intelligent systems, and trying to create kind, seamless user experiences.
-Thank you for taking the time to explore this project!
+**Harshit** is a software engineer passionate about building intelligent systems and creating seamless user experiences.

 **Website**: [hrsht.me](https://hrsht.me)
 **LinkedIn**: [in/ibreakprod](https://www.linkedin.com/in/ibreakprod/)